-- Tractor must be able to start and operate under its own power - Only one driver and one assistant are allowed to be with the tractor at the Initial Weigh-in - All shielding must be in place as best as possible to make the tractor safe to operate. - Team must make it to Tech Inspections for their scheduled time by the end of their scheduled teching time slot. - Team must be complete with Tech Inspections 24 hours after the end of their scheduled teching time slot. (ex. a team in the 2:00 2:30 slot needs to complete all inspections and have the final "tech inspection complete" sticker by 2:30 on Friday)
+- Tractor must be able to start and operate under its own power - Only one driver and one assistant are allowed to be with the tractor at the Initial Weighin - All shielding must be in place as best as possible to make the tractor safe to operate. - Team must make it to Tech Inspections for their scheduled time by the end of their scheduled teching time slot. - Team must be complete with Tech Inspections 24 hours after the end of their scheduled teching time slot. (ex. a team in the 2:00 2:30 slot needs to complete all inspections and have the final "tech inspection complete" sticker by 2:30 on Friday)

-All tractors will then be required to pass over the official scale, at which time they will be checked against Rule 2.3 regarding maximum gross vehicle weight.
+All tractors will then be required to pass over the official scale, at which time they will be checked against item 2.3 in the Rules document regarding maximum gross vehicle weight.
 Teams not meeting the weight requirement during this measurement will not be eligible for the First Time Through Award, but will have still met the requirements of the Initial Weigh-in.
-Teams must meet rule 2.3 before proceeding into the detailed technical inspection.
+Teams must meet weight as specified by item 2.3 in the Rules document before proceeding into the detailed technical inspection.